MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

     ```python
     qsharp.init(project_root = '..\Teleportation_project')
     ```
-1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for the qsharp.json manifest file, determines the project root folder, and then scans the subfolder for \*.qs files.
+1. If you are using only Q# files in VS Code, when you open a Q# file, the compiler searches for a manifest file, determines the project root folder, and then scans the subfolder for \*.qs files.

 > [!NOTE]
 > You can also manually create the manifest file and the `/src` folder in step 2.